Chapter 3 : Ch. 3

 “If I could apologize for him, I would.
 Even though he’d probably kill me,” she said quietly.
 “Even so, I’m-“

 He held up a hand to silence her.

-“There’s no need to apologize for Black, Gwen.
+“There’s no need to apologize for Black, Miss Bradley.
 Sometimes his dog-like tendencies are going to spill over into other areas of his life.
 There’s no stopping it.”